 There’s lots things you shouldn’t keep bottled up–emotions, feelings, and definitely not urine.
+However, trucker bombs might not always be the best solution.

 But when you gotta go, you gotta go, right?
 This is what brings me to the nasty topic of “trucker bombs,” a truly repulsive phenomenon.
 Basically, if you’re unfamiliar with the term, it’s the slang that has been coined to name plastic jugs of urine that get thrown out of windows of vehicles when the driver aren’t willing to make a stop at a real toilet.
 Although truck drivers aren’t the only folks guilty of doing this, a large blame gets put on the transport industry for many reasons.